MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-basic-concepts.md

 ![Screenshot of a report with tabs.](media/end-user-basic-concepts/power-bi-report2.png)

-What you can do with **ONE** report...
+One report...

-- You can associate it with multiple dashboards (tiles pinned from that one report can appear on multiple dashboards).
+- Can be associate it with multiple dashboards (tiles pinned from that one report can appear on multiple dashboards).

-- You can create it using data from only one dataset.
+- Can be created using data from only one dataset.

-- You can make it part of multiple apps.
+- Can be part of multiple apps.

   ![A graphic showing the relationships for a report.](media/end-user-basic-concepts/drawing5.png)